natasharw/dob-bot/README.md

 ## Overview

-This project has two alternative client-server implementations (UDP / TCP) of the same small chat bot.
+This project has two alternative client-server implementations (UDP / TCP) of the same teeny chat bot.

 Given a date of birth, the chosen server will tell the user what day of the week they were born on: